juju/juju-gui-charm/README.txt

 run the tests locally by setting your default environment to a "local" one.
 Among other things you will need to install apt-cacher-ng and LXC to do so.

+Unfortunately, currently running tests on a local environment is quite slow (with quantal host and precise container at least), so you may want to increase the ``jitsu test`` command timeout (e.g. passing ``--timeout 30m``).

 If Jitsu generates errors about not being able bootstrap::

     CalledProcessError: Command '['juju', 'bootstrap']'...